Hyundai-Kia-Connect/hyundai_kia_connect_api/README.rst

  #Checks the token is still valid and updates it if not.
 Should be called before anything else.
  check_and_refresh_token(self)

- #Ideal fresh command.
+ #Ideal refresh command.
 Checks if the car has been updated since the time in seconds provided.
 If so does a cached update.
 If not force calls the car.
  check_and_force_update_vehicles(self, force_refresh_interval) # Interval in seconds - consider API Rate Limits https://github.com/Hacksore/bluelinky/wiki/API-Rate-Limits

  #Used to return a specific vehicle object: